emilydolson/phylotrackpy/joss/paper.md

 ## Summary

-Phylotrack provides efficient C++ and Python libraries for tracking and analyzing phylogenies in *in silico* evolutionary simulations.
+Phylotrack provides efficient C++ and Python libraries for tracking and analyzing phylogenies generated *in silico*.
 It offers flexible configuration of operational taxonomic units, memory-saving pruning of extinct lineages, and calculation of common phylogeny metrics.

 ## Availability and Implementation